 Now that we know it is possible to encourage and instill mindfulness at work, what are steps that YOU can take to make your workplace better?

 Whether it be by trialing the “Search Inside Yourself” program, implementing a meditation/relaxation room, organising yoga classes on-site, creating incentives for employees to go out and exercise or even just letting employees know that it is OK to go outside for an extra 10 minutes or so during the day to shut off, there are many options to choose from that will suit any type of business.

 “Make focusing or being present a habit.”

 Wanting to try it out for yourself?
-Looking to implementing it in your business or pitch it to your colleagues?
+Looking at implementing it in your business or pitch it to your colleagues?